ropean/github-actions/update-scoop.yml.md

 | `shortcut_name`        | Shortcut display name                  | `app_name` | `MyHosts`                                            |
 | `shortcut_description` | Shortcut description                   | Empty      | `Edit hosts file`                                    |
 | `notes`                | Additional notes for the package       | Empty      | `Run as administrator for system hosts file editing` |

-## Authentication

-This action uses the default `GITHUB_TOKEN` provided by GitHub Actions, so no additional secrets are required.

 ## How It Works